AbdulQadir8/AbdulQadir8/README.md

-# Hi there, I'm AbdulQadir 👋
+# Hi there, I'm Abdul Qadar 👋

 ## About Me
-I'm a passionate Generative and Agentic AI Engineer with a strong knowledge in artificial intelligence, machine learning, and building multi-agent systems.
-I enjoy solving complex problems and creating innovative AI solutions.
+Building multi-agent AI systems.I'm a passionate Generative and Agentic AI Engineer with a strong knowledge in artificial intelligence, machine learning and backend developer.I enjoy solving complex problems and creating innovative AI solutions.

 ## Skills
 - **Languages:** Python